Rhinelandic regiolect: Intermediate position between Standard German and broad dialect

 The following exemplary sentences may show how the regiolect is related to both Standard German and the actual dialect (Kölsch in this case), and found to be in the middle between the two.

 The example shows that the regiolect is based on Standard German.
 Thus, it uses ers'ma ("first") from the standard "erst mal" (vs. dialect: eesch ens), and schonn ("already") from the standard "schon" (vs. dialect: att or allt).
 With words common to both languages, vowel and consonant qualities are usually those of the standard (trinken instead of drinke; immer instead of emmer), as are the rules of morphology.

-However, the strong dialectal influence is also evident: Word final t/d is often deleted after another consonant (jetz, un); there is a tendency towards vowel shortening (schonn, widder); some structure words come in the dialectal form (mer = "wir"; et = "es, das"); and words with an initial vowel are not separated from the preceding word by a glottal stop, but rather linked to it, like in English.
-(This is marked in the example by an underscore.)
+However, the strong dialectal influence is also evident: Word final t/d is often deleted after another consonant (jetz, un); there is a tendency towards vowel shortening (schonn, widder); some structure words come in the dialectal form (mer = "wir"; et = "es, das", cf. Dutch "het"); and words with an initial vowel are most often not separated from the preceding word by a glottal stop, but rather linked to it, like in Swiss and Austrian Standard German, as well as English.
+If the final sound is a consonant, it is typically realized voiced in this context (both the lack of glottal stops and voicing are marked in the example by an underscore.)
+This feature is shared with the Luxembourgish language.
 The regiolect also uses diminutives more often (Käffchen instead of "Kaffee"), and has borrowed from the dialect many syntactical constructions unknown in the standard, e.g. mer trinken uns (en Käffchen), literally "we drink (a coffee) to ourselves", meaning: "to drink something with ease and pleasure."
+The unrelated Polish language has the same structure: pijemy sobie kawę (meaning the same).

 Another good example is the word "afternoon", for which the regiolect uses a form similar to the dialect, but has adapted a vowel and a consonant to the standard.

 The continuum Rhenish dialects – Rhenish regiolect – Standard German is comparable (however not wholly equal) to the continuum Scots – (colloquial) Scottish English – British Standard English in Lowland Scotland.
 The first end of the continuum is made up by the traditional regional language, which is closely related to the standard, but has had its independent development for several centuries; in both cases, it is alive, but losing ground in everyday communication, especially among younger people.
 The other end of the continuum is the supra-regional standard language used for example on national television.
 In between the two, we find the new common speech, which is based on the standard, but has a strong substratum from the traditional language.